 If you have read my Hanoi foodie guide, then you are no stranger to my love for Pizza 4P.
 Honestly the best pizza I’ve had in Asia, their burrata Parma ham pizza and four cheese pizza is sure to induce foodgasm.

-Booking in advance is highly encouraged, but I managed to snag a bar table by turning up alone and shock the staff by eating a whole pizza by myself.
+Booking in advance is highly encouraged, but I managed to snag a bar table by turning up alone and shocking the staff by eating a whole pizza by myself.

 Even then, I hadn’t spent more than 13 USD!